ibm-watson-data-lab/nodejs-cloudant-quickstart/README.md

 // {ok:true}
 ```

-Even if the document id doesn't already exist, *simplenosql* will write a new document, so in a sense the `insert`
+Even if the document id doesn't already exist, *simplenosql* will write a new document, so in a sense the `update`
 function is rather like an "upsert" operation: either update and replace the existing document or create a new one.
 For this reason, an `upsert` function also exists that is a synonym of the `update` function.